 Normal snipers vs Support snipers

-Normal snipers: Can't use sniper rifle Can use bow
+Normal snipers: Can't use sniper rifle (they can if you make them AlwaysFire) Can use bow

-Support snipers: Can use sniper rifle Can't use bow Will use melee if provoked
+Support snipers: Can use sniper rifle Will use melee if provoked

 Now sentry busters are a unique one..
 You can make ANY class a sentry buster leading to some unique things such as: Sandman buster Bonk! atomic punch buster Buff banner buster Battalions backup buster (that gotta hurt) Concheror buster Medic buster Spy buster?
 (This results in the sentry buster moving while detonating if disguised) etc